apache/samza/docs/startup/preview/index.md

     MessageStream<PageView> pageViewInput = graph.getInputStream(“page-views”, (k,v) -> v);
     {% endhighlight %}

 The first parameter `page-views` is the logical stream ID.
-Each stream ID is associated with a physical name and a system.
+Each stream ID is associated with a *physical name* and a *system*.
 By default, Samza uses the stream ID as the physical stream name and accesses the stream on the default system which is specified with the property “job.default.system”.
-However, the physical name and system properties can be overridden in configuration.
-For example, the following configuration defines page-views as an alias for the PageViewEvent topic in a local Kafka cluster.
+However, the *physical name* and *system* properties can be overridden in configuration.
+For example, the following configuration defines the stream ID "page-views" as an alias for the PageViewEvent topic in a local Kafka cluster.

 {% highlight jproperties %}
 streams.page-views.samza.system=kafka